-“Basically, this study shows, that even though physical activity is generally healthy, athletes committed to endurance sports at elite level have higher risk of suffering from a heart rhythm disorder,” said lead researcher Kasper Andersen of Upsala University.
+“Basically, this study shows, that even though physical activity is generally healthy, athletes committed to endurance sports at elite level have higher risk of suffering from a heart rhythm disorder,” lead researcher Kasper Andersen of Uppsala University said in a press release.
 “There seems to be a relation with the duration of the sport commitment and at which level the athletes competed.”

 But Dr. Andresen said that the increase in arrthymias did not lead to an increase in fatalities.
 So what does this mean for athletes?